 Now that you know the why behind engagement funnels, let’s talk about how to build one.

 At this stage, your goal is to make potential customers aware of your brand.
-You want to cast a wide net using a variety of methods.
+You've likely already tried social media event marketing but this will help you go further.

 Video can be particularly helpful in generating awareness for your brand.
 Because videos keep people on social media platforms longer than other types of content, they tend to be given more exposure.

 So, for example, say you recorded a video interview with a prominent influencer in your industry.
 If you post that video on social media and tag the influencer, there’s a good chance that people who follow that influencer will see the video.